matthewoden/pokecron-go/README.md

   - Removal any use of process.env outside config file.
   - expanded `.gitignore`

+---

 ## Roadmap
- - Remove AWS DB, in favor of something memory/file based storage.
  - Write Tests.
 It's all functional you big dummy, this should be easy.
  - Electron UI?
+ - Slack updates?
+ - Cron Expression in config.